projectacrn/acrn-hypervisor/doc/reference/hardware.rst

   verify our :ref:`gsg` instructions to ensure the baseline development workflow works and the hypervisor will boot on the listed products.
 While we don't verify that all new features will work on this product, we will do best-effort support on reported issues.
-Maintenance support for a hardware product is typically done for two subsequent ACRN releases (about six months).
+Maintenance-level support for a hardware product is typically done for two subsequent ACRN releases (about six months).

 * **Community**: Community responds with best-effort support for that